 A 3.8% Medicare contribution tax is imposed on the net investment income of certain individuals, trusts and estates to the extent their income exceeds certain threshold amounts.
-Net investment income generally includes for this purpose dividends, including any capital gain dividends, paid by a Fund and net capital gains recognized on the sale, redemption or exchange of shares of the Fund.
+Net investment income generally includes for this purpose dividends, including any Capital Gain Dividends, paid by a Fund, and net capital gains recognized on the sale, redemption or exchange of shares of a Fund.